 Basic Authentication is a method for an HTTP client (such as a web browser) to provide a username and password to the server when making an HTTP request to protected resources.
-For basic authentication, the client sends an HTTP request header field in the form Authorization: Basic base64String, where the base64String are a Base64 encoded username and password, concatenated with a single colon.
-Basic auth is not the most secure authentication method as the username and password can be easily decrypted from base64String, and for security reasons, basic authentication should only be used with HTTPS/SSL.
+For Basic Authentication, the client sends an HTTP request header field in the form Authorization: Basic base64String, where the base64String is a Base64 encoded username and password concatenated with a single colon.
+Basic authentication is not the most secure authentication method because the username and password can be easily decrypted from the base64 string.
+For security reasons, Basic Authentication should only be used over HTTPS/SSL connections.

 Can I send Basic Auth Credentials using Curl?